Klipper3d/klipper/docs/Code_Overview.md

 additional types of printer kinematics.
 This type of activity requires excellent understanding of the math formulas for the target kinematics.
-It also requires software development skills - though one should only need to update the host software (which is written in Python).
+It also requires software development skills - though one should only need to update the host software.

 Useful steps:
 1. Start by studying the